-Edward Godfrey succeeded in his work as a specialist in deviant sexual behaviour because he was an unexcitable man.
-Since his wife of seven years had left, he had been tending to victims of the latest sexual craze: one night stands with clones.
-He had spoken out against the practice as soon as it was introduced five years ago, when only the richest elites could afford it, but now, it wasn’t uncommon to see allsorts of people carrying spent clones’ corpses to the recycling station first thing in the morning.
+Edward Godfrey had succeeded as a specialist in deviant sexual behaviour because he was an unexcitable man.
+Since his wife of seven years had left, he had been tending to victims of the latest techno-sexual craze: one night stands with clones.
+He had spoken out against the practice in the beginning, when only the richest could afford it.
+Now, it wasn’t uncommon to see allsorts of people carrying spent clones’ corpses to the recycling station first thing.
 Only that morning, Edward had seen a policeman unloading a spent Marilyn Monroe from his patrol car’s boot.

-Edward reviewed the file of his new patient Chloe Nicholls, who was already in the waiting room.
-He was pleased to see a good old-fashioned sexual compulsive on his books again.
-35 years old, born in Stratford-Upon-Avon to John and Margaret Nicholls, both teachers at a local secondary school.
+Edward reviewed the file of his new patient Chloe Nicholls.
+A good old-fashioned sexual compulsive on his books again, with no history of clone use.
 A string of placebos from her GP, then the usual mild psychoactives – all to neutral or negative effect.
-He didn’t have time to review the whole file, but he remembered that there were no specific instances of emotional or sexual trauma disclosed, and that was unusual.
 Edward buzzed reception to send her into his office.

-Chloe prayed that the doctor would be physically repulsive in some way.
-It usually helped her to keep things under control.
-If he happened to say something erudite or authoritative, there was just as much danger there, too.
-She stared at the letters after his name on the brass plaque as she stood outside his door, her knuckles hovering over the wood, waiting to knock.
-Of course he was going to say something erudite and authoritative: that’s who he was.
-She tried to untangle herself somewhat before she knocked, but she still felt unprepared.
+Chloe prayed that the doctor would be repulsive in some way.
+And that he wouldn’t say anything erudite.
+She stared at the letters after his name on the brass plaque as she stood outside his door, her knuckles hovering over the wood.
+Of course he was going to say something erudite.
+That’s what she was paying him for.
+She held her breath as she knocked.

-The office was large and cold, with two huge panoramic tinted windows looking down over Notting Hill.
-Despite the low lighting, Chloe felt exposed as she walked across the office floor to Dr. Godfrey’s desk.
+The office was large and cold, with two huge panoramic tinted windows looking over Notting Hill.
+She walked across the office floor to Dr. Godfrey’s desk.
 He stood up and stretched out his hand.

 ‘I understand,’ he smiled.
 ‘Please call me Edward.’